 Also, the type parameter (possible values: png or jpeg) controls the type of the image.
 Go ahead and change those parameters to create a customized image.

 You can put this placeholder anywhere in your document – it is simply used to map the image URL to the image element in your document.
-For the most part, it’s the same format as other variables, but we will add a little more info.
+Mostly, it’s the same format as other variables, but we will add a little more info.
 Below is an example variable placeholder for the image:

 In the above example, the variable name is “MyImage”, then the “|” indicates options after.
 Each image in a DOCX is stored using a numerical identifier, so the “1” in the image indicates that identifier.
 Determining the image number may take some trial and error if you are using images in header or footers – the numbering scheme seems to be inconsistent in that case.
 The “png” in the placeholder represents the image type (possible values: png, jpg, or jpeg).